See what’s next for you at Carthage.

 - Official transcripts from all college level course work

 - A $35 application fee

-- Admissions with Advanced Standing form completed by previous/last institution
+- Certification of Good Standing Form completed by previous/last institution

 Students considered for admission to Carthage should be in good standing with all previous or current colleges and have a minimum grade point average of 2.25 (on a 4.0 scale).